bPapan/Residential-Hall-Management-System/README.md

 3. Observe the pending and paid fees.

 Moreover, in this software, each view or page has efficient search facility based on different parameters.

+Before running this software, create tables using Oracle SQL developer or Navicat according to the commands in _Blaze.sql_ file.